GrandGarcon/contracts/README.md

 [![Common Coverage Status](https://codecov.io/gh/c-layer/contracts/graph/badge.svg)](https://codecov.io/gh/c-layer/contracts)

-# Compliance Layer SmartContracts
+# Assertion testing on  Compliance Layer SmartContracts using [scribble](https://docs.scribble.codes/)

-Welcome to the C-Layer Ethereum monorepo.
+this repo is forked from the C-layer for creating an example for generating  annotated files for C-layer smart contracts and then using scribble to generate the instrumented code , this then can be input to the automated fuzzing analyzers ( oyente ,

 ## Purpose

-Provide an administrable layer over the Ethereum blockchain protocol.

-One of the foremost use case is the support of regulated asset classes and financial services.
+to cover the specification / property based testing in the
 ## Content

 This repository is a monorepos of the different component of the projects.